Skip to content

 The team dimension

 Your CLAUDE.md captures how you work.
 Your skills capture your processes.
-Every correction you make to CLAUDE.md ripples through every skill and agent that builds on it.
-Each week, the whole system gets sharper.
+Every correction ripples through every skill and sub-agent that builds on it.
+The system compounds.

 When someone new joins, they start a Claude Code session and immediately inherit everything you’ve built.
 Your qualification criteria, your discovery framework, your follow-up style – all loaded automatically, from day one.

-Cowork can’t do this.
-Each person’s instructions are local, invisible to everyone else.
-It stays a personal assistant no matter how many people use it.
-Claude Code becomes a company operating system – and one person can start building it.
+Cowork stays a personal assistant no matter how many people use it.
+Claude Code becomes a company operating system – and one person can start building it today.

 The honest answer